"If you don't stand for something, you will fall for anything."

 He uses acceptance to avoid the discomfort of confrontation.
 He cannot tolerate conflict, speaking uncomfortable truths, or challenging what needs to change.

-- Complicity: Enables harm through his silence.
+- Complicity: Enables harm through silence.

 - Avoidance: Refuses necessary confrontation.

-- Passivity: Accepts what should be challenged
+- Passivity: Accepts what should be challenged.

-- Fear-driven: Lets anxiety override truth-telling
+- Fear-driven: Lets anxiety override truth-telling.

 His avoidance stems from fear of conflict, of being disliked, of disrupting relationships.
 He compensates by accepting everything.